libjared/fromage/README.md

-# fromage - [age](https://github.com/str4d/rage) secrets for nix home manager, decrypted upon profile activation
+# fromage - [age](https://github.com/FiloSottile/age) secrets for Nix home-manager, decrypted upon profile activation

 `fromage` is a module for [home-manager](https://github.com/nix-community/home-manager) that enables decryption of secrets when a home-manager profile is activated.